jameslao/zignor-python/README.md

 `NumPy` installation is required.
 Python 3 compatible.

-If you are running Windows and don't have MSVC compiler installed, please use the distribution file in `dist` folder.
+If you are running Windows and don't have MSVC compiler installed, a pre-built distribution on Python 3.5 is given in `dist` folder.

 `python setup.py install`